Skip to Content Top

 Finally, if you think estate planning is only for the wealthy, think again.
 If you own anything, even a car or a home, then you have an estate.
 As a nod to an old adage, when you fail to plan, you plan to fail.
 When you engage in comprehensive estate planning, you are ensuring that everything you have worked for in your life goes to those you choose.

 Esther Schwartz Zelmanovitz, PLLC, understands that having an estate plan prepared can be a daunting task that you would rather put off as long as possible.
 We also understand the chaos that can be left behind for your loved ones to deal with when you do not have an estate plan.
 Our attorneys are highly skilled and extremely experienced in helping New Yorkers prepare an estate plan which most closely meets their individual needs.
-We believe we can help you create an estate plan in the same way we have helped hundreds of satisfied clients across the state.
+We believe we can help you create your estate plan in the same way we have helped hundreds of satisfied clients throughout Long Island and the state of New York.

 Continue Reading Read Less